mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 # Launch Issues
 ### Multiple extensions for asset
 This is caused by an incompatible resource pack.
 Currently some resource packs are incompatible with tModLoader.
-To fix this, open up `"\Documents\My Games\Terraria\tModLoader\config.json"` in a text editor, find the "ResourcePacks" section, then change all `true` to `false`, save the file.
+To fix this, open up `\Documents\My Games\Terraria\tModLoader\config.json` in a text editor, find the "ResourcePacks" section, then change all `true` to `false`, save the file.
 Now tModLoader should launch again.

 ### System.Threading.SynchronizationLockException
 ![](https://i.imgur.com/IkPqCo6.png)